 1) Biometric (Fingerprint or Finger Vein) Scan

 The fingerprint scan is a great way to quickly identify the family when they first arrive to check-in their children.
 Many of the churches that use our software have chosen the fingerprint scan because they don’t want the parents to have to remember one more thing when getting ready for church.
-As one software user said, “I’ve got four kids hanging on my leg, two diaper bags, I can’t find my keys…but I’ve got my finger handy.”
+As one of our Roll Call users said, “I’ve got four kids hanging on my leg, two diaper bags, I can’t find my keys… but I’ve got my finger handy.”

 The fingerprint scan is approximately 95% accurate.
 Some fingers it just won’t read properly, so that is a consideration.
-The finger vein scanners are more accurate but much pricier.
-Some churches receive feedback that their congregation is uncomfortable with the idea of scanning fingerprints.
+The finger vein scanners are more accurate, but much pricier.
+We’ve also had some churches tell us that their congregation was very uncomfortable with the idea of scanning fingerprints.

 2) Key Tag Scan

 Creating a custom key tag for your church members is great way to check students in.
 The barcode on the back of the tag will need to be assigned to the family.
 Then when you scan that barcode it will immediately identify the family that there to check in.
 We’ve found this is the fastest and most accurate method for checking in.
 Typically mom or dad will have their keys handy when they arrive so it’s quite fast.